Q.) …why are you multiple people?

 Q.) I wrote a review of your book!
 Want to see?

 A.) If you tag me in a review on social media, I’ll likely RT it, but to be honest…I probably won’t read it.
 I try not to read reviews, either positive or negative.
+It makes me really uncomfortable.
 Reviews are for other readers, and I just don’t feel comfortable hovering around when that’s your space and you don’t need to feel like authors are watching or policing or judging.
 If you reviewed my book, thank you so very much and I love you, but the best thing I can do out of gratitude is respect spaces for reviewers/readers and not go barging in.

 Q.) You said Drake from A SECOND CHANCE AT PARIS will get his own story.
 What about Ion’s other sister Scheherazade?

 A.) Yep.
 A #2.5 F/F novella between Ophelia’s book and Drake’s book.